-If the student-athlete tests positive a second time an anabolic steroid or other performance enhancing drug, this will be considered evidence of a more serious medical and safety problem.
-A meeting with the student-athlete, head coach, sport administrator, compliance officer and head athletic trainer will Athletics Department Policies and Procedures occur to inform the student-athlete of the third positive test.
-The head coach will inform the student-athlete's parents/guardians of the positive test.
+If the student-athlete tests positive a second time for an anabolic steroid or other performance enhancing drug, this will be considered evidence of a more serious medical and safety problem.
+A meeting with the student-athlete, head coach, sport administrator, compliance officer and head athletic trainer will occur to inform the student-athlete of the second positive test.
+The team physician may also be present if deemed necessary by the Vice President for Intercollegiate Athletics.
 Permanent termination of eligibility and loss of all athletic financial aid at Lindenwood University is effective immediately.
-The positive test result will be provided to Lindenwood University's Dean of Students.
+The positive test result will be provided to Lindenwood University's Associate Vice President of Student Affairs, Community Equity and Inclusion.

-Actions for alcohol offenses:
+Sanctions for alcohol offenses: